sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Reviewing C for memory safety, ownership, and undefined behavior
 - Commit hygiene, changelogs, and semantic versioning
 - Issue reports, reproduction cases, and regression tests

+**Worked example:** a change submitted as a pull request with a regression test, and a review written on someone else's C patch against a memory-safety checklist.

 [🗒️Lecture Notes (HTML)](../files/c/Week_44_Collaborative_Development_and_Code_Review.html)